edoliberty/vector-search-class-notes/README.md

 	* Curse of dimensionality and the failure of space partitioning

 1. 10/6 - Class 5 - Dimensionality Reduction [Edo]
-	* Principal Components Analysis, optimal dimension reduction in the sum of squared distance measure
-	* Fast PCA algorithms
+	* Singular Value Decomposition (SVD)
+	* Applications of the SVD
+	* Rank-k approximation in the spectral norm
+	* Rank-k approximation in the Frobenius norm
+	* Linear regression in the least-squared loss
-	* Random Projections.
-Gaussian random i.i.d. dimension reduction
+	* PCA, Optimal squared loss dimension reduction
+	* Closest orthogonal matrix
+	* Computing the SVD: The power method
+	* Random-projection
+	* Matrices with normally distributed independent entries
-	* Fast Random Projections.
-Accelerating the above to near linear time
+	* Fast Random Projections

 1. 10/13 - No Class - Midterm Examination Week